Views in SQL Server with Examples

 What are the differences between a table and a view in SQL Server?

 When we compared a view with a table we have the following differences.

-- Table is physical whereas view is logical
+- The table is physical whereas the view is logical or virtual.

 - When a new table is created from an existing table the new and old tables are independent themselves that is the changes of one table will not be reflected into the other table whereas if a view is created based on a table any changes that are performed on the table reflects into the view and any changes performed on the view reflected in the table also.